osbuild/image-builder/doc/01-usage.md

 # ... progress ...
 ```

+The `build` command requires root privileges in many cases as `image-builder` needs access to loopback devices and `mount`.

 By default the `build` command uses the same distribution and version as the host system, you can pass another distribution and version with the `--distro` argument:

 ```console